Search Close

 We use mobile devices within the examination facilities.
 This enables us to record more of the key points during an inspection, and for the latest information to be available as soon as possible.
 Although customers are already notified when a consignment is requested for examination, in the future it will also be possible to add updates throughout the process.
 We are looking at how we provide this information to relevant organisations.
 We capture and save key information about consignments, checks (seals, IDs, Documents, Physical exams, sampling etc).

-Our systems at Port Health send updates to other authorities via a system called ALVS.
+Our systems at Port Health send updates to other authorities via a system called Border Trade Matching Service (BTMS).
 This helps the other authorities to speed up their release of consignments by electronically matching customs entries with the results of checks carried out by other inspection authorities.
-ALVS can:
+BTMS can:

 • Match decisions from Procedure for Electronic Application for Certificates (PEACH) – horticultural/plant products;